adambard/learnxinyminutes-docs/r.html.markdown

 ---

 R is a statistical computing language.
+It has lots of good built-in functions for uploading and cleaning data sets, running common statistical tests, and making graphs.
+You can also easily compile it within a LaTeX document.

 ```r